Subscribe to our newsletter

 This type of swelling typically occurs because of the surgical procedure itself and the placement of the implant.

 During breast augmentation, your surgeon creates a pocket for the implant, which may extend into the armpit area.
-This can cause temporary swelling and fluid accumulation.
+This can cause temporary swelling.
 You might notice:

 • Fullness extending into your armpit area